By Stanley White and Tetsushi Kajimoto

 U.S. officials sounded more optimistic, saying they will focus more on China's actions than on its public statements.

-However, China has reduced crude purchases from Iran for January and February in a dispute over contract-pricing terms.
+However, China has reduce crude purchases from Iran for January and February as it dispute contract pricing terms.

 The European Union is more sympathetic to U.S. pressure on Iran.
-EU foreign ministers are expected to agree on a ban on imports of Iranian crude oil on January 23.
+EU foreign minister are expected to agree on a ban on imports of Iranian crude oil on January 23.

-(Additional reporting by Osamu Tsukimori and Lucy Hornby and Rachelle Younglai in Washington; Editing by Tomasz Janowski, Ed Lane, Neil Fullick and Jan Paschal)
+(Additional reporting by Osamu Tsukimori and Lucy Hornby; Editing by Tomasz Janowski and Neil Fullick)